Medical director: Crossover models

 There are some models, most notably the Netherlands, which use a blend of a number of these models, including the Franco-German, Anglo-American, and Autonomous Practice models.
-In Netherlands, for example, all paramedics are in fact registered nurses with one year of additional training, usually in anesthesia but other critical care training is also acceptable, who then complete an additional year of training in ambulance care.
-All such individuals are licensed by the Dutch Ambulance Institute(DIA), and are employed by one of approximately 45 private companies providing emergency ambulance service under government contract.
+In the Netherlands, for example, all paramedics are in fact registered nurses with one year of additional training, usually in anesthesia but other critical care training is also acceptable, who then complete an additional year of training in ambulance care.
+All such individuals are licensed by the Dutch Ambulance Institute (DIA), and are employed by one of approximately 45 private companies providing emergency ambulance service under government contract.

-The model looks very much Anglo-American on its surface, however, in most cases Dutch paramedics are for all practical purposes autonomous practitioners.
+The model looks very much Anglo-American on its surface; however, in most cases Dutch paramedics are for all practical purposes autonomous practitioners.
 The scope of practice and permissible procedures are determined at a national level by the Dutch Ambulance Institute, and all paramedics must function within this guidance.
 Within the scope of practice, however, all judgment and treatment decisions fall to the paramedic, as in the Autonomous Practitioner model.
 Each ambulance service is required to employ a medical manager whose role is oversight and quality assurance, and who may be contacted for directions by any paramedic who has reached the limits of their scope of practice, just as in the Anglo-American model.
 When necessary, however, the paramedic may request a rapid response by a physician, usually by either vehicle or helicopter.
 In these cases, a great deal of emergency intervention will occur on the scene, with the patient transported ultimately by land ambulance, as in the Franco-German model.

 In this model, which is unique, the role of the medical director is substantially different.
 Scope of practice and all treatment protocols are developed by the Dutch Ambulance Institute on a national basis, and cannot be unilaterally changed at the local level by individual physicians.
 Scope and protocols are reviewed, revised, and announced every four years, and any physician who wishes a change to those protocols must provide sound reasons and present a successful argument before a committee of the DIA.
 The medical managers for each private carrier operate in a role approximating that of medical director, but only for that one company; their authority does not extend to other companies operating in the same community.
 These individuals do perform quality service functions such as chart audits and complaint investigation, but they cannot unilaterally change treatment protocols.
-They may provide guidance, advice and direction to paramedics by telephone or radio, or they may attend the scene in person to provide care.
+They may provide guidance, advice, and direction to paramedics by telephone or radio, or they may attend the scene in person to provide care.
 The Dutch system also operates a network of four helicopters staffed by physicians for rapid response to support paramedics in the field.
-While many of the individuals working in the Dutch system may be occasionally described as 'emergency physicians', the majority, as in the Franco-German model, are actually anesthetists.
+While many of the individuals working in the Dutch system may be occasionally described as "emergency physicians", the majority, as in the Franco-German model, are actually anesthetists.